rsteele7/my_Geol590_2017/R/task07.md

 ![](task07_files/figure-markdown_strict/unnamed-chunk-1-1.png)

-    #remove outlier > 1,000 units of wind speed and values in wind_dir = NA, summarise with median wind speed for each wind direction at each airport
+    #remove outlier > 1,000 units of wind speed and values in wind_dir = NA
+    #summarise with median wind speed for each wind direction at each airport
     airport_wind <- nycflights13::weather %>%
       filter(wind_speed<1000, !is.na(wind_dir)) %>%
       group_by(wind_dir,origin) %>%